Polish ex-leader acknowledges CIA site but denies knowing about torture

 "The report shows that one needs to work with this most important, biggest ally on the basis of limited trust, but trust nonetheless," he said.

-That was an even more important consideration now, when Russia's intervention in neighbouring Ukraine has left Poland itself feeling vulnerable to attack, he added.
+That was an even more important consideration now, when Russia's intervention in neighboring Ukraine has left Poland itself feeling vulnerable to attack, he added.

 "There is no such thing as a free lunch," Kwasniewski said, explaining why he agreed to work closely with the CIA.